 These 3 ingredients show up in A LOT of joint pain supplements, many of which I've already reviewed.
 That said, I want to point out that the evidence purporting they may help arthritis pain is based on taking them by mouth―not rubbing them on the skin.
 For example, I'm not aware of any proof that rubbing glucosamine on the skin helps arthritis pain.

 So, I have to ask the question: Why are glucosamine, chondroitin, and MSM in this product?
 The only reason I can think of is for marketing purposes.
-In other words, people expect to see them in a joint pain supplement, and they might not buy unless they see them.
+In other words, people expect to see them in a joint pain supplement, and they might not buy the product unless they see them.

 As proof of this, I even noticed websites specifically touting the glucosamine in Australian Dream.
 Whether they are present or not, I don’t feel they contribute anything to how well Australian Dream works.